-Temporary banners and signs pose risks to the public in the form of potential physical obstructions in or over the right of way and by distracting an individual who otherwise would, and should, focus on other users.
+Temporary banners and signs pose risks to the public in the form of potential physical obstructions in or over the right-of-way and by distracting an individual who otherwise would, and should, focus on other users.
 The City Council also finds that, in the absence of the size and number limits specified in this policy, temporary banners or sign could reduce property values, adversely impact land uses, and interfere with the recreational objectives of visitors to the City of Newport Beach.
-A total prohibition on the installation of temporary banners and signs is appropriate with the exception of the provisions of this Policy and Chapter 20.42 of the Newport Beach Municipal Code because there are adequate alternative means of communication for those wishing to engage in commercial or non-commercial speech except for temporary real estate signs and non-profit groups organizations conducting community wide events co-sponsored by the City of Newport Beach and open to the general public.
-Finally, the City Council has determined that the restrictions contained in this policy and the provisions of Title 20 of the Newport Beach Municipal Code are the least restrictive means available to accomplish the public safety, economic and aesthetic objectives of the City Council.
+A total prohibition on the installation of temporary banners and signs within the public right-of-way is appropriate with the exception of the provisions of this Policy and Newport Beach Municipal Code Chapter 20.42 because there are adequate alternative means of communication for those wishing to engage in commercial or non-commercial speech except for temporary real estate signs and non-profit groups organizations conducting community wide events that are co-sponsored by the City of Newport Beach and open to the general public.
+Finally, the City Council has determined that the restrictions contained in this policy and the provisions of Newport Beach Municipal Code Title 20 are the least restrictive means available to accomplish the public safety, economic and aesthetic objectives of the City Council.

+II.
 GENERAL PROVISIONS

-Temporary banners and signs shall not be permitted within or over any public street or pedestrian right of way with the exception of temporary real estate signs as specified in Chapter 20.42 of the Newport Beach Municipal Code and banners notifying the general public of a community wide event, open to the general public without charge, conducted by a non-profit corporation or organization, and co-sponsored by the City of Newport Beach.
+Temporary banners and signs shall not be permitted within or over any public street or pedestrian right-of-way with the exception of temporary real estate signs as specified in Newport Beach Municipal Code Chapter 20.42, or any successor statute, and banners notifying the general public of a community wide event, open to the general public, conducted by a non-profit corporation or organization, and co-sponsored by the City of Newport Beach.
 Temporary banners and signs shall be installed in strict compliance with the provisions of this Policy and any conditions imposed on the permit by the Public Works Director and, if required, by the Municipal Operations Director.

+III.
 PERMIT PROCESS

-Except as provided in Title 20 of the Newport Beach Municipal Code, no person shall install any temporary banner or sign within any public right of way without first obtaining a permit issued by the Public Works Department.
+Except as provided in Newport Beach Municipal Code Title 20, or any successor statute, no person shall install any temporary banner or sign within any public right-of-way without first obtaining a permit issued by the Public Works Department.